codenameyau/dotfiles/docs/nginx.md

 vim /usr/local/etc/nginx/nginx.conf
 ```

-It is better to create a new config file inside `servers/anyname.conf`
+Rather than updating the base `nginx.conf` file directory, it is better to create a new config file inside `servers/anyname.conf`, which
+is automatically included in the base `nginx.conf` file.

 ```nginx
 server {